-We supply official Birth Certificate replacements from the long-form version archived at the time of the birth registration.
+We supply official UK Birth Certificate replacements from the long-form version archived as a UK Birth Record at the time of the birth registration.
 Any birth recorded within England, Wales, Scotland and Northern Ireland can be re-issued, along with births that occurred outside the United Kingdom but were registered with the appropriate UK authority within the country of birth.
 These would include Armed Forces, Consular, High Commission or Embassy registrations.

 What kind of birth certificate will I receive?

 All birth certificates are issued by the appropriate government registrars, and are what is known as the ‘Long-Form’, ‘Full’ or ‘A4’ birth certificate.
 These Long-Form Birth Certificates will include all details of the birth parents of the child.
 In the case where the father of the child was either not known, or not identified at the time of registration, only the mother would be named.
 This differs from a Short Birth Certificate which does not include any parents’ names.

 We always issue long-form certificates as standard, unless otherwise requested.
 Whereas some areas of the UK will still issue a short-form certificate, they are slowly being phased out and will shortly be unavailable for request.
 This is due to the short-form certificate not being a valid for of ID.

 What date can I request a birth certificate from?